ascendro/MysqlToFixture/README.md

 MysqlToFixture
 ==============

-Small script for generating yii fixtures from mysql tables
+Small script for generating yii fixtures from mysql tables.

+Possible future improvements are automatic datatype detection, and null items